Battle of Khankala (1807): Assault on the Khankala fortification

 On the morning of the 17th, troops entered the protected forest in three columns.
 Nizhny Novgorod, dismounted, who sent their horses to Wegenburg, were distributed among all three columns, but most of them were concentrated in the left column, commanded by K. F. Stal.
 The Chechens greeted the attackers with a wild cry, and the whole forest trembled from the mixed sounds of the fierce battle that immediately began.
-Continuous shooting, hand-to-hand fighting, knocking, yaw of shying Cossack horses, crackling of trees, Bulgakov says in his report, made up a very striking picture for the eyes and ears and gave rise to extraordinary feelings.
+Shooting and fights, Bulgakov says in his report, made up a very striking picture for the eyes and ears and gave rise to extraordinary feelings.
 The attackers seemed to be in a fiery club.
 Slowly, step by step, the troops moved forward, showered with bullets from the front, turning their guns now to the right, then to the left to repel the Chechens, who attacked them furiously from the flanks.
-But following this bloody path, the soldiers took notch after notch, blockage after blockage, blockhouse after blockhouse.
+But following this path, the soldiers took notch after notch, blockage after blockage, blockhouse after blockhouse.
 Stal’s left column found the obstacles almost insurmountable.
 Knocked out of some trenches and spotted, the enemy took cover behind the stone bends of the gorge, fortified again, and again struck the attackers.
 The Chechens defended themselves desperately, giving, as Bulgakov put it, a pretext for the attackers to declare countless feats.

 Military historian P. M. Sakhno-Ustimovich wrote:

 In order to force them out of this ambush, Bulgakov, hastening some of the dragoons and Cossacks of the line that he had, sent them to the arrows, and left the horses, with a little cover, at the entrance to Khankala.
 But when our troops, fighting incessantly, deepened into the forest gorge, the Chechens, making their way back along the side paths, suddenly attacked the rear guard, repulsed the horses left there and drove them into the forest before they managed to give help to the weak cover, which suffered a significant loss.
 Thus, at the very beginning of the campaign, we lost up to 500 horses, and the same number of dragoons and Cossacks had to remain on foot during the entire time of the detachment's actions in Chechnya.